KelsiIM/IPChecker/README.md

 ### Overview
 IPChecker is a microservices-based application designed to process and analyse IP addresses.
 It consists of independent services that handle IP classification, validation, bad IP detection, country lookups, and counting valid/empty IPs.
-This project was deploying using Docker and Kubernetes (Rancher), with GitLab CI/CD pipelines for automated testing and deployment.
+This project was deploying using Docker and Kubernetes (via Rancher), with GitLab CI/CD pipelines for automated testing.

 **Note:** as per the project brief, all IP validation rules, bad IP lists, and country mappings were hardcoded into the respective services.
+Each service was originally in its own GitLab repo, but they’ve been brought together here to make the project easier to run locally.

 ### Features
 - Classify IPs - Determines if an IP is IPv4, IPv6, or invalid